life-itself/artearthtech.com/content/blog/room-available-in-our-london-hub.md

 authors = []
 date = "2019-09-03T22:00:00+00:00"
 imagePath = "london-hub.png"
-title = "Room available in our London co-living Hub in Hoxton "
+title = "Three rooms available in our London home in Hoxton!"

 +++
 We need a better way to live, together.